pulumi/pulumi-hugo/themes/default/content/testimonials/_index.md

       source: twitter
       featured: true
     -
-      message: 'Seriously, this is the first time I''ve looked at a framework that I could possibly use for DevOps and actually thought it might be worth the investment.
+      message: "Seriously, this is the first time I''ve looked at a framework that I could possibly use for DevOps and actually thought it might be worth the investment.
 My tiny company cannot afford to invest a lot of time learning something new that does not have an immediate benefit.
 Yours is the first framework I might actually invest the time in.
-The idea of having all the code in one place - the code for the infrastructure and the apps running on it - is very appealing.'
+The idea of having all the code in one place - the code for the infrastructure and the apps running on it - is very appealing."
       author: Todd, CTO
       link: https://docs.google.com/presentation/d/1kdEEM3i1Dmnolv1oMc2fYhj_OS3zJvCwnmixdsusXAM/edit#slide=id.gd4431f4c34_0_111
       source: email